Vitalis Outsourcing Master Service Agreement

 6.1.
 Limitation: In no event shall either Party be liable to the other for any indirect, special, incidental, or consequential damages (including, without limitation, lost profits, business interruption, or loss of data), whether in contract, tort, or otherwise, even if advised of the possibility of such damages.

 6.2.
-Cap on Liability: Except for claims related to indemnification, confidentiality, or intellectual property infringement, the total aggregate liability of either Party for all claims arising under or related to this Agreement shall not exceed the total fees paid by the Client to the Service Provider during the twelve (12) months preceding the claim.
+Cap on Liability: Except for claims related to indemnification, confidentiality, data misuse, unauthorized use of Client information, or intellectual property infringement, the total aggregate liability of either Party for all claims arising under or related to this Agreement shall not exceed the total fees paid by the Client to the Service Provider during the twelve (12) months preceding the claim.

 7. Governing Law and Dispute Resolution